sonarplugins/sonarplugins.github.io/_posts/2020-08-13-izanalyzer.markdown

 developers: Chethan Babu,Amjad Mogal,Vedanth Reddy
 sonarqube_version: 7.5-8.2
 category: external analysers
-description: Automated Code Analysis and review tool for Mule projects.
-We provide a free trial version and you can use it for a while with all the features of the purchased product but it will run out at the end of the trial
+description: Automated Code Analysis and review tool for Mule projects
-details:
+details: We provide a free trial version and you can use it for a while with all the features of the purchased product but it will run out at the end of the trial
 seo:
   name: IZ Analyzer
   headline: IZ Analyzer - SonarQube Plugin